Reduviidae: Phylogeny and evolutionary history

 Current taxonomy is based on morphological characteristics.
 The first cladistic analysis based on molecular data (mitochondrial and nuclear ribosomal DNA) was published in 2009 and called into question the monophyly of some current groups, such as the Emesinae.
 Reduviidae are monophyletic, and the "Phymatine Complex" is consistently recovered as the sister to the higher Reduviidae, which includes 90 percent of the reduviid species diversity.
 Reduviidae is suggested to have split from other Cimicomorphs during the Jurassic, based on molecular clock.
-The oldest fossils of the family are from the Late Cretaceous (Cenomanian) aged Burmese amber, represented by nymphs and the genus Paleotriatoma, belonging to the subfamily Triatominae.
+The oldest fossils of the family are from the Lower Cretaceous (Barremian) aged Yixian Formation, represented by the genus Simplicivenius, belonging to the subfamily Reduviinae.